Does your bathroom need a face lift? Be your own bathroom remodeling contractor! The job might seem

 removing the wallpaper

 and prepping the wall.
-Then, you can hang new paper or going with paint.
+Then, you can hang new paper or going with texture and paint.
 The drywall under the paper is

 bound to be smooth.

 Even so, taking the old paper down is usually a somewhat destructive process, so itll need a bit of

 and floating.
 Its a good time to fix any wall problems or patch spots where you removed fixtures.